miwipe/ngsLCA/README.md

 # Visualizing results with R script

 The R script ngsLCA_interpret.R processes and visualizes outputs from ngsLCA.
+It will generate a directory "R_results" in your appointed working directory.
+The script will detecte and install required packages automaticlly before running.

 Developed and tested under R version 3.6.1.

-It will detecte and install required packages automaticlly before first running.

 Bugs and/or suggestions to wyc661217@gmail.com

 ## Input files